dmst-algorithms-course/assignment-2019-1/README.md

 # assignment-2019-1
-First Assignment for the 2019 Term
+First Assignment for the 2019 Term.